Hannon Armstrong and Clearway Link $950M Solar, Wind and Storage Investment

 Eckel also highlighted the potential for federal policies that could expand the value of renewables.
 Hannon Armstrong uses a “CarbonCount” score to assess the impact of its investments, measuring the metric tons of reduction of carbon dioxide equivalents per $1,000 invested.

-The projects will Clearway rank a CarbonCount score of 1.06, which is “an attractive number — and if there were a price on carbon, it would have much more meaning.”
+The projects with Clearway will garner a CarbonCount score of 1.06, which is “an attractive number — and if there were a price on carbon, it would have much more meaning.”